The Bronze Horseman and Nevsky Prospect, Pushkin-, Dostoevsky- and Joseph-Brodsky-Museum, St. Petersburg, Russia

 In his home town, on Pestel Street, on the second floor of the famous Muruzi House, yet exists the large communal apartment, in "the room and a half" of which the poet spent seventeen years of his short life.
 The future museum is apt to become the only site that is really and truly memorial: the apartment has remained almost intact; there is the poet's library there, as well as his writing desk and other belongings.
 On the day of his departure detailed photographs were taken of the abandoned rooms, which allows to accurately restore the scene.

-The future museum is meant to become the centre to research not only Brodsky's work but also the non-conformist culture of Leningrad in 1960s - 1980s and modern poetry, which will make another cultural bridge between Russia and the West.
+The Joseph Brodsky museum is meant to be the centre to research not only Brodsky's work but also the non-conformist culture of Leningrad in 1960s - 1980s and modern poetry, which will make another cultural bridge between Russia and the West.